 In a Phase III, when satellites with L-band downlinks will be widely available, a second series of tests replicating the tests of Phases I and II will be accomplished.
-It is expected that 14 L-band satellites are needed to start Phase III.
-Initial satellite planning suggests this phase could begin by July 2014.
+Eight L-band satellites, operating nominally, are required to start certain technical tests planned for the D&E Phase III, but ephemeris data is not required to perform tests such as tests T-1 and T-3.
+At least 14 L-band satellites would be needed to complete Phase III, in particular tests involving independent location determination (T-4 and T-5).